 With a San Diego court hearing looming, the majority owners of the San Onofre Nuclear Generating Station (SONGS), Southern California Edison (SCE), announced they would consider moving radioactive materials from the site of the closed plant.

 SCE had been in talks with the plaintiffs in the lawsuit, Citizens Oversight, represented by attorneys Michael Aguirre and Maria Severson.
 The Office of the Attorney General of California, representing the California Coastal Commission which was named in the lawsuit, also was part of a court filing to request a continuance of the April 14th court date so “they may pursue settlement,” said the press release from the utility.

 The chief nuclear officer and SCE vice president Tom Palmisano is quoted in the release as saying there was a common goal to move the “used nuclear fuel off-site as soon as reasonably possible.”

-It wasn’t clear from the release if this offer of settlement would include removing ALL radioactive materials from the site, which includes the 3,600,000 pounds of spent fuel now submerged in water pools on the property as well as the fifty canisters of leftover radioactive fuel now buried on the property in what is called dry cask storage.
+It wasn’t clear from the release if this offer of settlement would include removing all radioactive materials from the site, which includes the 3,600,000 pounds of spent fuel now submerged in water pools on the property as well as the 50 canisters of leftover radioactive fuel now buried on the property in what is called dry cask storage.

 Read the full press release here.